From appetizers to dessert toppings: 5 surprising things you could do with MAGGI Savor!

 Try a classic Pinoy boodle fight and use MAGGI Savor Hot Chili or MAGGI Savor Chilimansi as a marinade for the Grilled Pork Chop, Savorventure Inasal-Style Boneless Chicken and Savorventure Filipino Style Grilled Beef Steak recipes.
 Don’t forget to leave it on the table as well!

-“MAGGI wants to inspire homecooks to explore the endless possibilities of food,” said ___ “With the help of MAGGI Savor, homecooks can be confident in adding layers to their dishes and drinks – mixing different textures, blending cultural ingredients, and balancing flavors—so that celebrations will always be exciting and unforgettable!”
+“MAGGI wants to inspire homecooks to explore the endless possibilities of food,” said Christopher Nazareno, marketing manager of MAGGI Philippines.
+“With the help of MAGGI Savor, homecooks can be confident in adding layers to their dishes and drinks – mixing different textures, blending cultural ingredients, and balancing flavors—so that celebrations will always be exciting and unforgettable!”

 - Latest